 Our intention for Issue 15 was to complicate these distinctions and explore their areas of overlap in illuminating and fruitful ways, while also developing stronger descriptions of scholarly videographic methodologies.
 For, while we too embrace the creative potential of audiovisual writing and welcome its disruption to academic publishing, we also value the rigorous work of scholarship that comprises the heart of our profession.
 Moreover, we believe that there is something important at stake in submitting the audiovisual landscape to scholarly inquiry, now more than ever.

-When we began this issue in 2019, we recognized that while questions about the scholarly might feel like an unnecessary crimp on the creative possibilities of videographic work, they are especially important within a post-truth culture, in which research, data, evidence, and experts are often pitted against public opinion, emotional appeals, and media spectacle.
+When we began this issue in 2019, we recognized that while questions about the scholarly might feel like a crimp on the creative possibilities of videographic work, they are increasingly necessary within a post-truth culture, in which research, data, evidence, and experts are often pitted against public opinion, emotional appeals, and media spectacle.
 These questions have only become more pressing.
 As Issue 15 of The Cine-Files unfolded, we witnessed the continued police murders of unarmed Black people, fascist power-grabs in the U.S. including attempts to use the military to quash protests, and over a million dead from a global pandemic.
-These global traumas have been exacerbated by the proliferation of media “filter bubbles” and conspiracy theories, often fueled by affect-laden and illogical audiovisual arguments.
+These traumas have been exacerbated by the proliferation of media “filter bubbles” and conspiracy theories, often fueled by affect-laden and illogical audiovisual arguments.

 Interrogating the work that we film/media scholars do and why we do it is newly urgent, even as such an inquiry touches upon questions that have always been at the heart of our profession:

 Centering their thoughts on the particularities of audiovisual writing, the contributors to this issue grapple with these questions.
-We hope that, collectively, their work helps to address—for practitioners, teachers, enthusiasts and even skeptics—what makes the video essay scholarly.
+We believe that their work, collectively, provides a helpful foundation—for practitioners, teachers, enthusiasts and even skeptics—for understanding what makes the video essay scholarly.

 Tracy Cox-Stanton is Professor of Cinema Studies at Savannah College of Art and Design in Savannah, Georgia.
 She is the founder and editor of The Cine-Files.
 Her videographic work has been published in [in]Transition and NECSUS Journal of European Media Studies, and screened at Alchemy Film and Moving Image Festival in Scotland.

 Allison de Fren is Associate Professor and Chair of the Media Arts & Culture department at Occidental College in Los Angeles.
 Her research-practice focuses on gender and technology and, increasingly, videographic criticism and pedagogy.
-Her documentaries have screened internationally and her videographic work published in [in]Transition, Fandor, and Hyperrhiz: New Media Cultures.
+Her documentaries and video essays have screened internationally and her videographic criticism published in a variety of online journals.